 1) The algorithm is based on Expr.
-(70) in Klioner (2003) and \, precision.
+(70) in Klioner (2003) and Expr.
+(7.63) in the Explanatory Supplement (Urban & Seidelmann precision.

-Expr.
-(7.63) in the Explanatory Supplement (Urban & Seidelmann allow for such effects as quadrupole field.
+2013), with some rearrangement to minimize the effects of machine allow for such effects as quadrupole field.

-2013), with some rearrangement to minimize the effects of machine correspond to the time of closest approach of the light ray to the body.
+2) The mass parameter bm\ can, as required, be adjusted in order to correspond to the time of closest approach of the light ray to the body.

-2) The mass parameter bm can, as required, be adjusted in order to the angular separation (in radians) between source and body at which limiting is applied.
+3) The barycentric position of the deflecting body should ideally the angular separation (in radians) between source and body at which limiting is applied.
 As phi shrinks below the chosen threshold, the deflection is artificially reduced, reaching zero for phi = 0.